tapish101/pubg-screamer/README.md

 and finally the_screamer.py will do the magic, just cast your smartphone to pc
 #
 #
+#you can watch here <youtube link>
-#if you like to know more indepth detail you can head to my instructable:  <instructable link>
+  if you like to know more indepth detail you can head to my instructable:  <instructable link>